 Richness, niche specialization, and composition along a human development gradient

 We found that richness peaked in wetlands surrounded by intermediate extents of human development, and was lower in wetlands surrounded by both low and high human development extents.
+Although this peak was gentle, it is notable that the peak was detectable even across diverse wetland classes and across a range of environmental conditions.
 Other studies have found various responses of diversity to spatial and temporal disturbances (e.g. Hall et al., 2012; Mackey & Currie, 2001), including a richness peak in plant communities surrounded by intermediate disturbance extents (Mayor et al., 2012).
 It is important to note, however, that neither a spatial nor a temporal a disturbance gradient necessitates a peaked richness response (Fox, 2013; Mackey & Currie, 2001; Shea et al., 2004).

 A unimodal richness-development relationship may occur if strong selective pressures restrict the number of species which can inhabit wetlands surrounded very high and very low development extents; only species with specific characteristics and/or life history strategies can inhabit these environments (i.e. those with a competitive advantage sensu niche theory, G. E. Hutchinson, 1959; G. Evelyn Hutchinson, 1957).
-We speculate that species in these focal wetlands exhibit tradeoff between competitive ability (i.e. resource acquisition) and dispersal ability (i.e. competition-colonization tradeoff; Cadotte, 2007; Chesson, 2000).
+We speculate that species in these focal wetlands exhibit tradeoffs between competitive ability (i.e. resource acquisition) and dispersal ability (i.e. competition-colonization tradeoff; Cadotte, 2007; Chesson, 2000).
+Though there are many limitations on data availability at large spatial scale, these speculations could be tested by calculating niche specialization based on different environmental gradients, rather than calculating niche specialization based on a human development, which itself encapsulates many different environmental conditions.

 Albertan wetlands – which are primarily peatlands (Ficken et al., 2019; D. Vitt, 1996) – that are exposed to little direct human influence may have relatively low nutrient availability (D. H. Vitt, 2006) and experience infrequent natural disturbances (e.g. fire return interval of boreal peatlands ranges from tens to hundreds of years, Turetsky & St. Louis, 2006).
-Vascular plant species inhabiting wetlands surrounded by low development extents are limited by low nutrient availability (Turetsky & St. Louis, 2006; D. H. Vitt, 2006).
+Vascular plant species inhabiting wetlands surrounded by low development extents are likely limited by low nutrient availability (Turetsky & St. Louis, 2006; D. H. Vitt, 2006).
 In contrast to wetlands surrounded by low human development extents, wetlands surrounded by high human development extents may be more eutrophic and turbid (Sarneel et al., 2011) with patchy suitable habitat for obligate wetland vascular plants.
-Vascular plant species inhabiting wetlands surrounded by high development extents are limited by their ability to disperse in human-dominated landscapes (Turetsky & St. Louis, 2006; D. H. Vitt, 2006).
+Vascular plant species inhabiting wetlands surrounded by high development extents are thought to be limited by their ability to disperse in human-dominated landscapes (Turetsky & St. Louis, 2006; D. H. Vitt, 2006).
 These conditions limit species richness under high and low human development extents, whereas at intermediate human development these species coexist in low abundances with generalist species that have moderate competitive and dispersal abilities.
-Wetlands remote from human activity will also experience low nonnative propagule pressure, which will likely limit the establishment of nonnative species and overall richness in these wetlands (Chadwell & Engelhardt, 2008).
+However, different human development types likely have different magnitudes of impact on adjacent wetlands such that wetlands surrounded by the same proportion of developed landscape will be affected differently.
+In addition, wetlands remote from human activity will also experience low nonnative propagule pressure, which will likely limit the establishment of nonnative species and overall richness in these wetlands (Chadwell & Engelhardt, 2008).